 The University of Washington History Department is home to a set of online public history projects that examine this history and make it available to the public.
 Used by more than one million online visitors, these website projects are also taught in high school and college classrooms throughout the region.
 Students in earlier HIST 498 seminars have been involved in producing these projects.
 Some have had their research papers published.
 Please see the class website to learn more: http://faculty.washington.edu/gregoryj/498/

 General method of instruction

 This is a hands-on historical research project.
 We will not only read about the history of civil rights movements we will be producing historical materials and interpretations that will be valuable to others interested in this subject.
 There are two major assignments: (1) produce a 15 page research report on an issue, incident, organization, or individual.
-If you so desire, and if the quality of the work warrants it, these interviews and research reports may be published as part of the Seattle Civil Rights and Labor History Project website.
+If you so desire, and if the quality of the work warrants it, these interviews and research reports may be published on the Pacific Northwest Labor and Civil Rights Project websites.
 (2) Participate fully in discussions and other class activities.
 This is very much a group research effort and I expect we will work together closely over the course of the quarter.

 Class assignments and grading

 Students will be graded on participation in the variety of research activities associated with the project and will be responsible for a 15 page research report.